 May you show others the fruits of the Spirit.
 May you show up and be Christ’s presence in the world.
 Actions do speak louder than words.

 Would you like more encouragement on your spiritual path?
-Join me in The Guided Life.
-It’s free.
+Join me living a life of joy and flow.
+Click here to register for free.

 If you want to go deeper in experiencing the fruits of the Spirit, meditation is a great way to cultivate peace, love, joy, compassion, kindness, patience, faithfulness, gentleness and self-control.
 These guided meditations will help you.